 The dhampir laid still in the darkness with her eyes closed.
 Her senses tapped into all nine of Ania’s forms.
-The matryoshka cat familiar kept watch throughout the Lotharin camp: some of them stalked important leaders from the shadows, others stayed hidden in perfect eavesdropping locations.
+The matryoshka cat familiar was keeping watch throughout the Lotharin camp: some of them stalked important leaders from the shadows, others stayed hidden in perfect eavesdropping locations.
 There was even one who guarded the dark corridors that she found ideal for sneaking in and out of the inner camp.

-— And it was the last one that now detected movement: a faint blur entered Cecylia’s sight, revealing that someone else had just overheard the same conversation and was now departing with that information.
+— And it was the last one that now detected movement.
+A faint blur entered Cecylia’s sight, revealing that someone else had just overheard the same conversation and was now departing with that information.

-“<Ania two, three, nine,>” she commanded three of the cats within vicinity of the royal cabin. “<Track him.>”
+“<Ania two, three, nine,>” she commanded three of the cats within the vicinity of the royal cabin. “<Track him.>”